 Employees with Contracts of Employment: Probationary teachers, administrators, and other employees with contracts of employment may submit resignations effective at the end of the term of their contracts.
-Tenured teachers may resign prior to June 1st each year.
-Such resignations are effective upon Board approval and may not be withdrawn thereafter, absent Board approval for withdrawal.
+Tenured teachers may resign not later than June 1st each year.
+Such resignations are effective upon receipt and do not need Board approval.
+Resignations may not be withdrawn thereafter, absent Board approval for withdrawal.